Kentucky-Fried-Circuits/DataGS/README.md

 <a name="website"></a>
 ## Website
 DataGS has a built in web server.
 The website included in the /www/ directory was created to display information received from a magnum inverter.
 The website includes pages for Current Conditions, Current Settings, and Historical Data.
-These webpages use ajax to retrieve data from the json pages created by DataGS.
+These web pages use Ajax to retrieve data from the json pages created by DataGS.

 <a name="conditions"></a>
 ### Current Conditions